Moose2Model/Moose2Model/README.md

 ## Add the logic for Moose2Model

+Please follow this description carefully.
+The playground and Pharo have some different behaviour compared to other operation systems.

 Execute the Pharo.exe in the extracted folder.
-Make a left mouseclick into the Pharo desktop and select Playground (in sub menu Tools).
+Go to the menu under Tools and open the Playground.
 Paste the following code into the Playground:

     Metacello new
         smalltalkhubUser: 'RainerWinkler' project: 'RW-Moose-Diagram';